 Construction activities expose lands to erosion by wind, water and human activity.
 Soil particles eroded from a construction site can be transported downslope to offsite lands and waterways, where they can cause environmental harm.
-By implementing a series of recognised best-practice erosion and sediment controls, UGL can minimise the potential impact to downslope lands and waterways.
+By implementing a series of recognised best-practice erosion and sediment controls, UGL and UGL/CPB, the Primary Contractors (PC), respectively for Stage 1 and Stage 2 of the Project, can minimise the potential impact to downslope lands and waterways.
 This Primary ESCP provides the proposed strategies and commitments to be employed.